qred/standardisations/README.md

-# standardisations
+# Standardizations

-Repository for Qred standardisations (can be made public)
+Repository for Qred standardizations (can be made public)